 Celebrating Faiths.

 The Shireland Academy community has many children who stay away from school on special days of religious observance, such as Eid in the Muslim calendar.
 Some students and families regretted that this particular kind of absence was spoiling good attendance records – one child commented that because of it he could never manage 100percent.
 The eLearning team tackled this by setting up a Gateway site with faith-based tasks for a student to complete away from school during a day of religious observance.
+Kirsty Tonks and Mandeep Atwal, one of the Religious Education staff at the school worked on identifying key tasks.
 Work is substantial, and staff-monitored.
 Satisfactory completion earns an attendance mark.
 It’s been a great success, not only making a real impact on recorded attendance, but gaining approval and respect from the community.

 Impact.